Eastern Carver County Voters Approve Tech Levy;

 A no-tax increase renewal of our existing security and technology levy for 10 years to support school security systems, technology for students and staff, and related professional development and support.

-If any of the questions do not pass, there would be negative impacts, such as continued crowding, increased class sizes, deteriorating facilities, teacher layoffs, continued cuts to academic programs and services, cuts to technology equipment and support, and limited updates to school security systems.
+If any of the questions do not pass, there would be negative impacts, such as continued crowding, increased class sizes, deteriorating facilities, teacher and staff layoffs, continued cuts to academic programs and services, cuts to technology equipment and support, and limited updates to school security systems.

 What you need to know

 - The district is projected to grow by 1,400 students in the next five years, with a majority at the elementary level.
 This equates to adding one classroom of students per month.
 The district is already at capacity, or close to it, in most elementary schools.
 Adequate funding and classroom space helps maintain class sizes to support personalized learning for all students.